Hurricane Chantal (1989)

 Hurricane Chantal (/ʃɑːnˈtɑːl/ shahn-TAHL) was one of three tropical cyclones to make landfall in Texas during the 1989 Atlantic hurricane season.
 The third named storm and the first hurricane of the season, Chantal slowly developed on July 30 in the southern Gulf of Mexico from a tropical disturbance that was previously within Intertropical Convergence Zone (ITCZ) while near Trinidad and Tobago.
 While heading north-northwestward, the depression steadily intensified and was upgraded to Tropical Storm Chantal on the following day.
 Thereafter, Chantal quickly strengthen and became a hurricane on August 1.
 After intensifying slightly further, Chantal made landfall near High Island, Texas later that day.
 The storm quickly weakened upon moving inland and fell to tropical storm intensity a few hours after landfall.
 Early on August 2, Chantal weakened to a tropical depression and dissipated over Oklahoma by August 4.

 While making landfall in Texas, the storm produced relatively small tides, with most locations reporting waves less than 4 ft in height.
 However, some locations experienced extensive beach erosion.
 In addition, there were numerous rescues made by the U.S. Coast Guard.
 Due to both rainfall and high winds at least 3,000 homes were damaged, and numerous trees and sign were knocked down.
 Two tornadoes were reported, with one causing the destruction of a shed in Crystal Beach, Texas, and the other knocking over several trees and mobile homes in Iota, Louisiana.
 Elsewhere, Chantal and its remnants brought light to moderate rainfall to several other states, although affects were minor in other states.
-Overall, 13 fatalities occurred, all of which due to drowning, and at least $100 million (1989 USD) in damage was reported.
+Overall, 13 fatalities occurred, all of which due to drowning, and at least $100 million (1989 USD, $259.6 million 2026 USD) in damage was reported.